What is an episiotomy?

 and speed healing.
 Medicated creams or local numbing sprays may also be helpful.

-You may take a pain reliever as recommended by your doctor.
-Be sure to take only recommended
+You may take a pain reliever as recommended by your healthcare provider.
+Be sure to

 Keep the incision clean and dry using the method your healthcare provider recommends.

 This is important after urination and bowel movements.
 If bowel movements are painful,